rabssm/Radiometer/README.md

 The output data file is a space-separated file containing the date, time, lux value, visible and IR sensor raw data, sensor gain setting, and sensor integration time in milliseconds.

 Note that the "Visible" and "IR" columns contain the channel 0 and channel 1 raw values from the sensors.
 The "Visible" data on channel 0 read from the Adafruit TSL2591 library is the counts from the visible sensor, which is sensitive to both visible and IR.
+The raw data values for each sensor are provided to allow a user to calibrate and tailor their own equations for conversion to sky brightness or seeing values.
 ```
               Date          Time          Lux  Visible    IR    Gain  IntTime
 0       2022/12/24  00:00:02.630     0.002661       13     4  9876.0    100.0